aaronamran/MSAF-System-Administration-Fundamentals/Windows System Security and Administration - Part 3/deploy-gpo-defend-against-unauth-anonymous-connections.md

 8. Locate `Network security: Allow Local System to use computer identity for NTLM`.
 Double-click it and set it to Enabled.
 Click Apply and OK
 9. Locate `Network security: Allow Local System NULL session fallback`.
 Double-click it and set it to Disabled.
 Click Apply and OK
 10. Navigate to `Computer Configuration > Windows Settings > Security Settings > Local Policies > User Rights Assignment` and locate `Deny access to this computer from the network`.
 Double-click it and add `NT AUTHORITY\Local Account`.
 Click Apply and OK
+11. To validate configuration, open PowerShell as admin and use the following commands to generate a file to be viewed in the browser
+    ```
+    gpresult /h gpresult.html
+    ```
+12. Test the disabled SMB guest access by connecting to the system from another machine using a guest or anonymous account to verify access is denied